twisted/txacme/docs/index.rst

 String endpoint parser
 ~~~~~~~~~~~~~~~~~~~~~~

 .. todo:: None of the stuff in this section actually exists yet.

 The simplest part of txacme to use is the stream server endpoint.
 Two endpoint
 parsers are provided, under the ``le:`` (Let's Encrypt) and ``lets:`` (Let's
 Encrypt Test in Staging) prefixes.
 You will need to pass a directory to store
 certificates in, and the underlying endpoint to listen on.

+.. note:: The Let's Encrypt staging environment generates certificates signed
+   by *Fake LE Intermediate X1*, but does not have the stringent limits that
+   the production environment has, so using it to test your setup before
+   switching to the production environment is highly recommended.

 A typical example::

-  le:/srv/www/certs:tcp:443
+  lets:/srv/www/certs:tcp:443

+.. note:: The certificate directory must be writable by the user your
+   application is running as.

 The ACME client key will be stored in ``client.key`` in the cert directory; if
 this file does not exist, a key will automatically be created for you.